Michelle Keegan: Personal life

 Keegan was in a relationship with The Wanted singer Max George from December 2010.
 The couple became engaged in June 2011, but ended their relationship the following year.
 In September 2013, after a nine-month courtship, the actress announced her engagement to Mark Wright.
 They married on 24 May 2015.
+Her mother-in-law is Carol Wright.
+In December 2024, the couple announced they were expecting their first child together.
+Their daughter was born on 6 March 2025.
+They live in Epping, Essex.